CloudLabs-MOC/DP-600-Implementing-Analytics-Solutions-Using-Microsoft-Fabric/Instructions/Labs/05a-Query-a-data-warehouse-in-Microsoft-Fabric.md

 ## Lab objectives
 In this lab, you will perform:

-- Create a sample data warehouse
+- Create a sample Data warehouse
 - Query the data warehouse
 - Verify data consistency
 - Save as view